narquie/Sushi_Go_Monte_Carlo/README.md

 # Sushi_Go_Monte_Carlo
-Monte Carlo for Sushi Go (to be used with deep learning)
+Monte Carlo for Sushi Go (to be used with reinforcement learning)